What does the future hold for North Korean POWs in Ukraine? – DW – 01/16/2025

 "For the North Korean regime, the main consideration is secrecy.
 The fact that these men surrendered instead of taking their own lives, as documents that have been captured by the Ukrainians show they were ordered to do, means they failed to follow order," he said.

-"The most important thing for the North Korean regime is to maintain their control and they do not want wounded soldiers returning home to tell their families and friends what went on in Russia," he added.
+"The most important thing for the North Korean regime is to maintain their control, and they do not want wounded soldiers returning home to tell their families and friends what went on in Russia."

 Neither North Korea nor Russia have confirmed that Pyongyang's troops are fighting against Ukraine, with the North's complete control over domestic media meaning that the vast majority of its citizens are also unaware.